 |Your Apple position falls to £975||You lose £25, or 12.5%||You lose £25, or 2.5%|

 Go short or long

-With spread betting, you can benefit from markets that are declining in price, as well as those that are increasing.
+When you spread bet, you can take advantage of markets that decline in price, as well as those that increase.
 This is because you are betting on the direction in which an asset’s price will move, rather than buying the asset itself.

 So, if you believe a market is going to rise in price, you would open a ‘long’ position, and if you believe a market is going to fall in price, you would ‘go short’.

 Discover the differences between spread betting and share dealing.

 For example, if you opened a short position on the FTSE 100, you would trade at the ‘sell’ price on your dealing platform.
 A short spread bet for £5 per point of movement would mean that for every point the FTSE moves downwards you’ll earn £5.
 But for every point that the FTSE moves up, you’ll lose £5.

 Discover how to spread bet and see more examples.